MRo47/blue_oasis/workspace/bird_classifier/README.md

 5. Add background noise
   - pink noise to simulate wind.
   - brown noise to simulate rain/rumble.
   - sample noise could be added from across the recordings but it was difficult to find a clean sample in teh recordings without bird sounds.
+Some experiments were performed [here](notebooks/noise_extraction.ipynb)

 **Spectral domain augmentations**
 1. Time masking was added to +-10 bins for robustness to missing sounds.